willswire/balena-dashboards/README.md

 ### Prerequisites

-What things you need to deploy this code to your device:
+Things you need to deploy this code to your device:

 - Sign up for a free account with balenaCloud [here](https://dashboard.balena-cloud.com/signup?utm_source=efp&utm_campaign=balenadash)
 - Create an application